- Blog

 in all the weddings i've been to latey, the men (groomsmen) file out first, then the bridesmaids do, so everyone essentially walks out single. but the groomsmen more or less walk out all together in a line whereas the bride's attendants walk out one by one

 Ours is a same-sex wedding.
-When we first got engaged, we asked my daughter if she would be MOH, and my son if he would be best man.
-My daughter agreed, but my son said that a best man is a groom's attendant, and there was no groom for him to attend.
+When we first got engaged, we asked my daughter if she would be Maid/Matron of Honor, and my son if he would be best man.
+My daughter agreed, but my son said that a best man is a groom’s attendant, and there was no groom for him to attend.
 (He can be a bit pedantic!)
-He said he'd be happy to be "dude of honor," so that's what he is.
+He said he’d be happy to be “dude of honor,” so that’s what he is.

 Honestly, you can do it however you want.
 He could walk by himself, or with a groomsman, or he could escort one of the mothers if they are not otherwise being escorted.
-This is not Noah's Ark--the wp does not have to enter in opposite-gender pairs.
+This is not Noah’s Ark–the wp does not have to enter in opposite-gender pairs.

 This topic is Hilarious!
 Love it.
 My husbands best friend is a girl.
 He wanted her to be a groomswomen or whatever you call it, and I told him he was mad!
 She will be on my side....